 Upon my graduation from Booker T. Washington High School in Norfolk, VA., I was awarded over eight academic scholarships which allowed me to attend Old Dominion University (ODU) in 1999.
 By 2005, I had graduated from ODU with a BS in Chemistry and an MS in Environmental Engineering.
 Additionally, I became a member of Delta Sigma Theta Sorority, Inc., which is a private, non-profit organization whose purpose is to provide assistance and support through established programs in local communities throughout the world.

 Our sisterhood has programs based upon our Five Point Programmatic Thrust:

-In 2010, I partnered with ODU to create the Toykea S. Jones Endowed Scholarship in Engineering, which will be endowed with $25,000 over a five - year period and awarded to financially-needy high school graduates who undertake full-time engineering studies.
-My second endowment of $25,000 will begin in January 2014 under the Toykea S. Jones Endowed Scholarship in Supply Chain Management.
+In 2010, I partnered with ODU to create the Toykea S. Jones Endowed Scholarship in Engineering, which is fully endowed at $25,000.
+My second endowment of $25,000 began in January 2014 under the Toykea S. Jones Endowed Scholarship in Supply Chain Management.
 The finicial aid office at ODU selects the recipeint of both endowments.

 The Toykea S Jones Foundation Scholarship Application was created in 2012 to provide a high school student majoring in Engineering at a Virginia College or University, with a book stipend for two semesters.
 The TSJ Foundation Selection Committee selects the recipient of the annual foundation scholarship.